By Miriam Raftery

 “I consider music to be one of the highest forms of human celebration—a celebration of life,” says Ellisman. “ Fiddle music is infectious in a very positive way.
 The world needs more of that.”
 Though played on the same instrument as a violin, he adds, “Fiddle music calls you to dance.”

-Julian’s Old Time Fiddle and Pickin’ Contest has its roots in a Julian banjo and fiddle competition that started over 60 years ago.
+Julian’s Old Time Fiddle and Pickin’ Contest has its roots in a Julian banjo and fiddle competition that started over 60 years ago in this restored gold rush town, a national historical site.
 For many years, it was run by the Julian Lions Club.
 But as the club’s membership aged, interest in hosting competitions waned.
 The focus shifted to entertainment, and eventually the event dwindled.

 Ellisman runs the Julian Family Fiddle Camp each spring to teach fiddling skills to the next generation.
 So he asked the Lions to partner with his group and the state Old Time Fiddlers Association, but the Lions declined.
 So Ellisman turned to the community, asking the Chamber and local merchants to support a new and revitalized competition.